bpa412/bpa412.github.io/README.md

 - Performed ad-hoc assignments and functions

 #### Database Administrator, Berkshire Hathaway Homestate Companies
-- Ensure data accuracy, completeness, and consistency through data quality checks and validation of KPIs
+- Ensured data accuracy, completeness, and consistency through data quality checks and validation of KPIs
 - Implemented new training guidelines to improve work by 20% efficiency
 - Consistently ranked Top 10 in efficiency and accuracy